ProjectIxian/projectixian.github.io/_tech_docs/mining_pow.md

 The difficulty should be selected such, that roughly 50% of all Blocks in the active history are solved before they are redacted.

 The Block difficulty is an 8-byte unsigned integer, which represents the characteristic of the PoW solution value to which a valid solution must conform.
-In IXIAN, the entire solution range (a solution is a 256-bit number) is split into 2^64 sub-ranges.
+In Ixian, the entire solution range (a solution is a 256-bit number) is split into 2^64 sub-ranges.
 The difficulty number, being a 64-bit unsigned integer, selects one of the sub-ranges, which is interpreted as the absolute ceiling.
 A valid PoW solution must be numerically below the chosen ceiling.